 - American National – Top provider of no medical exam policies.

-- Americo – Well known for burial and final expense policies, but also have competitive rates on other life insurance products.
+- Americo – Well-known for burial and final expense policies, but also has competitive rates on other life insurance products.

-- AXA Equitable Life Insurance Company – Very competitive at underwriting in specific age brackets and great with a few health conditions.
+- AXA Equitable – Very competitive at underwriting in specific age brackets and great with a few health conditions.

-- Columbus Life – One of the first insurance companies to have a website and very competitive on technology.
+- Columbus Life – One of the first insurance companies to have a website; remains competitive with technology.

 - Foresters Financial – A non-profit with more than 135 years in the life insurance market.

-- Gerber Life Insurance Company – Great at offering affordable guaranteed issue policies
+- Gerber – Great at offering affordable guaranteed issue policies.

-- Globe Life Insurance – Offers the best small simplified issue policies.
+- Globe – Offers the best small, simplified issue policies.

-- Guardian – A Fortune 250 Global Financial Services Company.
-They offer a ton of different financial services along with life insurance.
+- Guardian – A Fortune 250 Global Financial Services Company, Guardian offers a wide variety of financial services along with life insurance.

-- John Hancock Life Insurance Company – One of the better known and more solid companies in the United States.
+- John Hancock – One of the better known and more solid companies in the United States.

 - Minnesota Life – Awesome at rating people who have recently stopped smoking.

-- National Western Life Insurance Company – Over 60 years of experience and top financial ratings.
+- National Western – More than 60 years of experience and top financial ratings.

-- North American Life Insurance – Privately owned and expertly managed when it comes to its investments.
+- North American – Privately owned and expertly managed when it comes to its investments.

-- Principal Financial Group Life Insurance Company – One of the few that will offer a no exam policy up to $1 million.
+- Principal Financial Group – One of the few that will offer a no exam policy up to $1 million.

-- Protective Life Insurance Company – Great for term life insurance policies.
+- Protective – Great for term life insurance policies.

-- Sagicor Life Insurance Company – Offers great no exam term policies and guaranteed issue universal life.
+- Sagicor – Offers great no exam term policies and guaranteed issue universal life.

 - SBLI – Great for annual premium prices and variety of lengths of term life insurance.